jerrybeomsoo/2022Fall-WebPython-TermProject/README.md

 # 2022 Fall Semester Kyung Hee University SWCON Web/Python Programming Term Project
 WAV audio file header processing / sample interpolation

 **main.py** is the original code written/submitted for the "Term Project".
+Currently, it only supports 8bit / 16kHz / mono audio, due to hardcoded values.
+Will fix.

-**splineInterpolator.py** is the modified version of the former, to support 24bit / stereo audio, and to be used for upsampling.
+**splineInterpolator.py** is the modified version of the **main.py**, to support 24bit / stereo audio, and to be used for upsampling.

 ## main.py
 1. Randomly fetches an WAV audio file (PCM 8bit / 16000Hz / Mono) from MS-SNSD github repo